ckafrouni/se19_study_planner/README.md

-# cTack
+# prev

 ## Modern React Server Components / Next.js-like Framework

-cTack is a lightweight, high-performance drop-in replacement for Next.js that leverages React's latest server component features.
+prev is a lightweight, high-performance drop-in replacement for Next.js that leverages React's latest server component features.
 Built for developers who want to dive deep into the mechanics that drive Next.js.

 The server is built using [Elysia](https://elysiajs.com), a lightweight, high-performance framework.